kevindoole/fredastaire/README.md

 Calls to `given` return the mocha-given module, so you can chain calls together into wonderful poems.

+TODO: Add given, when, and to the test output.

 _/your/project/tests/astronauts-test.js_
 ```JavaScript
 const state = {